Home » Easy » Picture Frame Shadow Box

 Spray paint Picture Frame Shadow Box

-The Fusion paint didn’t want to adhere to this cheap mdf wood.
-So I used the Almond MAXX as a primer on the mdf.
+The Fusion paint didn’t want to adhere to this cheap MDF wood, so I used the Almond MAXX as a primer.
 As you can see, the Honeydew worked great on the frame.

-Do you love the versatility of this shelf as much as I do?
-It can be hung four different ways depending on the items you want to display.
+Do you love this shelf’s versatility as much as I do?
+Depending on the items you want to display, it can be hung four different ways.

 Please Save & Share on Pinterest!